agentbreeder

 Build and deploy agents with drag-and-drop.
 No YAML or code required.

-Build, configure, and deploy production agents entirely from the AgentBreeder dashboard.
+Build, configure, and deploy production agents entirely from AgentBreeder Studio (formerly the Dashboard).
 No YAML.
 No code.
 No DevOps knowledge required.

 Who this is for: Product managers, analysts, business users, executives, and anyone who wants to ship agents without touching a terminal.